Roblox/roact/docs/advanced/inspecting-roact-objects.md

 end
 ```

 Now suppose we want to validate that titleClass is actually a class using [validateProps](../../api-reference/#validateprops).
-Unfortunately, the best we can do is inspect Header to see if it contains characteristics of a Component class:
+Unfortunately, the best we can do is query Header to see if it contains characteristics of a Component class:
 ```lua
 local Header = Component:extend("Header")
 Header.validateProps = function()